-Action Start Complete Lead Officer Expected Outcome Resource Implications Ongoing monitoring and consideration of feedback from customers either direct, via targeted consultations or through the corporate feedback system to support the Local Transport Strategy ongoing ongoing Transport Strategy Manager Ongoing understanding of the transport needs of residents and visitors using Council transport network and services.
-Included within existing budget
+Action Plan Action Start Complete Lead Officer Expected Outcome Resource Implications Ongoing monitoring and consideration of feedback from customers either direct, via targeted consultations or through the corporate feedback system ongoing ongoing Ongoing understanding of the transport needs of residents and visitors using Council transport network and services. n/a Wider collaboration across agencies and authorities on Road Casualty Reduction to ensure as much benefit as possible can be gained from available funds Spring 2016 Beyond 2020 Reduced numbers of people killed or seriously injured on our roads £10k pa revenue as part of a collaborative pot on funding.